wp-plugins/photo-gallery/readme.txt

 5.6.2 Interval.
 Provide the time interval between the slideshow images in seconds.
 5.6.3 Slideshow dimensions.
 Define the width and height of the slideshow.
 5.6.4 Enable autoplay.
 Choose either to have the slideshow auto played or allow the users to change the images with a click.
 5.6.5 Enable shuffle.
-Choose whether to have the images randomized in the slideshow or not.
+Choose whether to have the gallery images randomized in the slideshow or not.
 5.6.6 Enable control buttons.
 Choose whether to display control buttons with image slideshow views or not.
 5.6.7 Enable slideshow filmstrip.
-Choose whether to include the filmstrip of images in the slideshow or not.
+Choose whether to include the filmstrip of gallery images in the slideshow or not.
 5.6.8 Slideshow filmstrip height.
 Define the height for the filmstrip for the slideshow.
 5.6.9 Enable image title.
 Choose whether to display the titles for the slideshow images or not.
 5.6.10 Title position.
 Select the positioning for the image title from the provided options.